-Target Key risks Key controls Unreliable control information Planning and control cycle: framework letter, bottom-up budget process, adoption o budget, adoption of annual plan, monthly reporting, monthly review and forecasting Financial model details, definition of target values, translation of target values to the various units, follow-ups on improvement plans and embedding in the budget Inadequate financial accountability Process-based and data-driven checks to guarantee the accuracy, timeliness and completeness of financial data reported Non-compliance wit tax legislation Inappropriate 1.
-Predefined process in the Knowledge Procedure use of public funds Formulating Knowledge Plans for projects funded from government grant for the full 100% Use of government grant in Mixed Funding audited by internal audit committee (Interne Beoordelingscommissie (IBC)) 4.
-Project monitoring based on schedule, content and budget, under the responsibility of the Market Director End-of-year review by Corporate Control of use of government grant funds in Mixed Funding Non-compliance with tax legislation Tax Control Framework Insufficiently insured Risks are identified and insured in consultation with the insurer Non-compliance 1.
+Target Key risks Key controls Reliable and healthy Unreliable control information 1.
+Planning and control cycle: framework letter, bottom-up budget process, adoption of budget, adoption of annual plan, monthly reporting, monthly review and forecasting finances 2.
+Financial model details, definition of target values, translation of target values to the various units, follow-ups on improvement plans and embedding in the budget Inadequate financial Process-based and data-driven checks to guarantee the accuracy, timeliness and accountability completeness of financial data reported Inappropriate 1.
+Predefined process in the Knowledge Procedure use of public funds Formulating Knowledge Plans for projects funded from government grant for the full 100% No tax Ins No wit ter Use of government grant in Mixed Funding audited by internal audit committee (Interne Beoordelingscommissie (IBC)) Project monitoring based on schedule, content and budget, under the responsibility of the Market Director End-of-year review by Corporate Control of use of government grant funds in Mixed Funding Non-compliance with tax legislation Tax Control Framework Insufficiently insured Risks are identified and insured in consultation with the insurer Non-compliance 1.
 Capacity planning for the procurement department with European 2.
 Spend analysis tendering rules 3.
 Tender reporting the second line of defence while also anchoring compliance with laws and regulations and ethical standards by setting up a centralised compliance function.
 The latter function is intended to identify and raise compliance concerns, suggest compliance frameworks and monitor the progress of policy implementation in this area.